Tag: sign

 1. What do you think the Magi thought when they met with Herod and the priests?

-2. Do you think your non-Christian friends or family would see you like the Magi or Herod and the priests?
+2. Do you think your non-Christian friends or would see you like the Magi or Herod and the priests?
 Why?

 3. How does the story of the Magi inform you regarding those who do not yet follow Jesus?